Melissa RowlandUNIVERSAL FUND MEMBER

 Melissa's Story

 Melissa joined Watsi on August 12th, 2014.
-Two years ago, Melissa joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Melissa's most recent donation traveled 8,600 miles to support Htwe, a 12-year-old boy from Thailand, to fund surgery to remove a cyst from his eyelid so that he can see well again.
+Three years ago, Melissa joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Melissa's most recent donation traveled 1,900 miles to support Larah, an adorable 20-month-old toddler from Haiti, to fund overseas preparation and transportation for heart surgery.

 Impact